What Is a Typical Day in Rehab Like?

-Inpatient treatment is the most intensive type of drug rehab, followed by residential treatment, intensive outpatient and outpatient programs.1 Outpatient programs vary in the hours of treatment provided but are generally less than 9 hours per week and you reside in your own home.
+Inpatient treatment is the most intensive type of rehab, followed by residential treatment, intensive outpatient, and outpatient programs.1 Outpatient programs vary in the hours of treatment provided but are generally less than 9 hours per week and you live at home.

-Sober living houses are another residential setting for individuals in recovery.
-Most sober living homes do not provide treatment, but typically have a community where residents meet and hold each other accountable, share the responsibilities of running the home and encourage or mandate attendance at self-help, 12-Step programs.2
+Sober living homes are another residential setting for people in recovery.
+Sober living homes typically do not provide treatment but have a community where residents hold each other accountable, share the responsibilities of running the home, and encourage or mandate attendance at self-help programs.2

 A Day in Inpatient Rehab

-When you are thinking about entering a drug rehab program or seeking drug or alcohol rehab for a loved one, you may have questions such as what it’s like, if individuals can leave rehab on weekends and what people in rehab do each day.
-While no two programs are alike, drug and alcohol addiction programs are structured and follow a schedule.
-Most programs incorporate individual and group therapy, specialized activities, support groups and time for reflection.
+If you’re thinking about seeking rehab for yourself or a loved one, you are likely wondering, ‘What is rehab like?’ and ‘What do you do in rehab?’
+While what happens in rehab varies, drug and alcohol addiction programs are typically highly structured and follow a set schedule.
+Most programs incorporate individual and group therapy, specialized activities, support groups, and time for reflection.

-For example, a typical day in rehab can look like:
+A typical day in rehab may look like:

 - 9:00 am: Treatment group.